trane-project/trane-music/courses/major_scale/lesson_B_flat/exercise_1/back.md

-The note in degree number 1 of the B♭ major scale is B♭.
+The note in degree number 1 of the B♭ Major scale is B♭.